haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # returns from the trainerbattle screen without starting message (go to after battle script)
+  # returns from the trainerbattle screen without a starting message (go to after battle script)
 ```
 </details>